PRIMAVERA-H2020/stream2-planning/README.md

 Identify the Stream 1 and 2 data in the DMT and calculate the proportion of data that had been retrieved in terms of the number of datasets and the storage space.

+### stream1_volumes.ipynb

+Look at the actual and planned volumes of Stream 1 highresSST-present data.

 ### stream1_high_freq.ipynb